 It is the first time a studio CEO has spoken so candidly about its relationship with EA Games and how the publisher supposedly operates.

 The mastermind behind the deal is said to be Robert "Patrick" Söderlund, Executive Vice President of Electronic Arts, though Bell never goes into detail on what role Söderlund played.

-Before signing the deal Bell transfered the company's technology to a separate business entity, ensuring EA would not be able to claim ownership of the studio's proprietary technology, which the publisher eventually tried to claim.
+Before signing the deal, Bell transferred the company's technology to a separate business entity, ensuring EA Games would not be able to claim ownership of the studio's proprietary technology, which the publisher eventually tried to claim.

 EA Games has not yet commented on Bell's statements.